+Objectives:

-Objectives: At the end of the training session:
+At the end of the training session:

-- Farmers will have decided on who to nominate in the management positions discussed in the previous training - Farmers will elect the management committee members in accordance with the election procedures re-emphasized by the VSLA Mentor - Farmers will understand what a vision/ goal is - Farmers will have decided on what their personal/ group plans are by having a clear vision for their households or association development - The farmers will also develop intermediary goals to achieve their personal goal/ association goal - The farmers will identify opportunities that are in the offing to achieve their personal goals/ association goals - The farmers will also identify the likely challenges/ threats on their path to the vision and using the past experiences will develop strategies to go about the challenges and turn them to opportunities
+- Youth/vulnerable families will have decided on who to nominate in the management positions discussed in the previous training - Youth/vulnerable families will elect the management committee members in accordance with the election procedures re- emphasized by the VSLA Mentor - · Youth/vulnerable families will understand what a vision/ goal is - Youth/vulnerable families will have decided on what their personal/ group plans are by having a clear vision for their households or association development - The youth/vulnerable families will also develop intermediary goals to achieve their personal goal/ association goal - The youth/vulnerable families will identify opportunities that are in the offing to achieve their personal goals/ association goals - The youth/vulnerable families will also identify the likely challenges/ threats on their path to the vision and using the past experiences will develop strategies to go about the challenges and turn them to opportunities

-The VSLA MENTOR reminds the farmers that they are supposed to hold the election of the management committee during the training.
-S/he will ask them to list the positions discussed in the previous training and then tells the farmers that they need to nominate people for each position, starting with the chairperson.
+The VSLA MENTOR reminds the youth/vulnerable families that they are supposed to hold the election of the management committee during the training.
+S/he will ask them to list the positions discussed in the previous training and then tells the youth/vulnerable families that they need to nominate people for each position, starting with the chairperson.
 S/he explains that nominations can be made by any one and if a person is nominated then that person has to agree to stand for election.
 If they do wish to be considered for the position, they should be free to refuse and not be pressured to do so.
-It should be stated that the minimum number of people nominated for each position should not be less than two, so that a genuine choice is available to the farmers.
+It should be stated that the minimum number of people nominated for each position should not be less than two, so that a genuine choice is available to the youth/vulnerable families.

-In a mixed VSLA, the VSLA MENTOR should remind the farmers that at least two of the farmers of the management committee should be female - and not only the money counters!
+In a mixed VSLA, the VSLA MENTOR should remind the youth/vulnerable families that at least two of the youth/vulnerable families of the management committee should be female - and not only the money counters!